adamguttentag/codevisualizer/README.md

 Sound familiar?

 Code Visualizer evaluates the code in the console as you type and tries to guess your intentions before you hit enter.
 If you've already created a variable named `a` and you type `var a =` Code Visualizer guesses that you're probaby looking to do something with variable `a`.
 At that point, the box that represents `a` starts glowing, like a candle, to subtly let you know how the app sees your code.
-Change the `a` to a `b` and box `a` stops glowing.
+Change the `a` to a `b` without pressing enter and box `a` stops glowing.

 If you appear to be about to push a variable into the array, the variable box glows and a line connects it to the array, indicating what the app thinks you're trying to do.

 Like a classroom teacher, this kind of feedback encourages you to press on when you're on the right track, and gives you a blank anticipatory stare when your work doesn't make sense.
-This helps learn faster because you start to see the code the way the browser does.
+This helps you learn faster because you start to see the code the way the browser does.

 ### Settings